DOI-USGS/vizlab-chart-challenge-23/23_tiles_hcorson-dosch/README.md

 `R` packages `dataRetrieval`, `geofacet`, `ggplot2`, `cowplot`

-Overall method to create this viz:
+Overall method to create this viz: Use `geofacet` and `ggalluvial` to chart U.S. water use from 1985-2015 across eight categories.